RoStrap/Classes/README.md

 return Class
 ```

 This syntax most clearly shows which functions and properties are inherited by Objects of type `Class` versus which functions are the constructors.
 Method functions are declared with a `:`, while constructors are declared with a `.` preceding the function name.
-Never use strings instead of Enumerators.
+Never use strings instead of Enumerators, except for `.new(StringName)` functions.

 Wrapper classes are not bound to the same syntactic guidelines.